scoconno/scoconno.github.io/mind/functionalism2/essay.md

 ---
 ## Introduction

-Turing believed that the ability to pass the Turing Test was both necessary and sufficient for mentality.
-You will be challenging both these claims (see below).
-I do not want you to read anything other than the textbook and the materials I have included on the website.
-Do watch the videos I included there too.
-Include citations and reference, but feel free to pick your citation format.
+Turing believed that being able to pass the Turing Test was both necessary and sufficient for being able to think.
+One way to evaluate this claim is to examine the depiction of artificial intelligence in movies and TV shows.
+For this assignment, you will discuss what you think is the most advanced artificial intelligence in either a movie or TV show.
+Since I have already assigned Blade Runner, you cannot use that movie for this assignment--either the original or recently releases sequel.

 ## Task

-Your paper should have 4 distinct parts.
-Each part should receive at least one good paragraph:
+In your paper, you must do the following four things:

-1. State what it would be for the Turing Test to provide a necessary condition for mentality.
+1. Identify the relevant TV show or movie.
+Describe the artificially intelligent character.
+Is it a robot?
+An operating system?
+What is the movie/TV show about and what role does this character have in it?
-2. Set out a reason to believe that the Turing Test does not provide a necessary condition for mentality.
+1. With reference to your chosen character, explain the claim that being able to pass the Turing Test is a necessary condition for being able to think.
-3. State what it would be for the Turing Test to provide a sufficient condition for mentality.
+2. With reference to your chosen character, explain the claim that being able to pass the Turing Test is a sufficient condition for being able to think.
-4. Set out a reason to believe that the Turing Test does not provide a sufficient condition for mentality.
+4. Set out the evidence that your chosen character would pass the the Turing Test.

-**NB:** Failure to complete any of these tasks will result in a loss of points.
+**Important Notes**

-## Sample Essay
+1. Failure to complete any of these tasks will result in a loss of points.

-Find a sample essay response [here](TuringSample.pdf).
-Notice how thoroughly they explain what it means for the Turing Test to provide a necessary and sufficient condition for mentality.
-Your paper should be similarly detailed, but you need to demonstrate that you fully understand the topic.
-Do not quote from this sample or paraphrase it.
+2. You must thoroughly explain Turing's claim that being able to pass the Turing Test is necessary and sufficient for being able to think.
+Watch the videos from the website and read my notes from this week and last week.
 Use your own examples.
-Your work must be your own.

 ## Word Count